Likatier tribe

-The Likatier tribe (in German Stamm der Likatier, known as Stamm Füssen Eins until 1998) is a pseudo-religious community of about 200 people (more than half being minors) who live and work together in Füssen in the south of Germany.
-Wolfgang Wankmiller founded the group in 1974. since there had been indecent assaults of children within the "Likatier", the group withdraw from public.
-Wankmiller is said to be father of 15 children from different women.
+The Likatier tribe (in German Stamm der Likatier, known as Stamm Füssen Eins until 1998) is a ~200-member pseudo-religious community.
+More than half are minors who live and work together in Füssen, Germany.
+The group was founded in 1974 by Wolfgang Wankmiller, who is said to be father of 15 children by different women.

-The group is not a tribe in the usual sense, since anyone can become a member.
-It owns several houses and businesses in the city, and critics sometimes view it as a cult or sect, although members do not share a common well-defined religious or spiritual belief system.
+The group is not a tribe, since anyone can become a member.
+It owns houses and businesses in the town.
+Critics sometimes view it as a cult or sect, although members do not share a common religious or spiritual belief system.
+After indecent assaults of children within the Likatier, the group withdraw from public view.

 History

+The community was founded in 1974 by then 17-year-old Wolfgang Wankmiller, who led it until his death in 2019.

+In the first few years, according to statements up to 1990, the members were mainly involved in local politics.
+Environmental and civil rights as well as connections to citizens were stated as goals.
+The group tried to achieve its goals through individuals joining multiple parties.
+In the 1970s the group tried to undermine other organizations in Füssen.
+Wankmiller was active in local politics for a while.

+In 2001, a cook in the group was sentenced to 2 1/2 years in prison for sexual abuse of five underage members.
+While the trial judge found that the behavior was neither condoned by nor connected to the group, critics pointed out that the cook was readmitted to the community after serving his sentence.